SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[01:03:03]</i> **Segun:** Exactly.
 So this kind of, like, gives us, like, the general feel of actually, like, building, like, interactive components, right?
 For the sake of time, we could definitely go into, like, the pointer events and set up the dragging state.
 But I mean, I could maybe, like, just touch on that briefly if you're interested.

-But the main idea here as you've seen is that, like, the entire "slider" variable on line 5 is completely framework-agnostic, and the only time it actually interacts with your framework is in line 65, where you call the useMachine hook.
+But the main idea here as you've seen is that, like, the entire `slider` variable on line 5 is completely framework-agnostic, and the only time it actually interacts with your framework is in line 65, where you call the `useMachine` hook.

 <i class="timecode">[01:03:36]</i> **Ben:** Mm-hmm.